IC Markets Strengths + Weaknesses

 Weakness 1 – IC Has Minimal Risk Management Tools

 IC Markets provides the highest leverage of 500:1 increasing exposure to the market.
 This is ideal for forex traders with a high-risk appetite or those using third-party tools such as expert advisors.
-Traders though with a lower risk appetite or those new to trading may require risk management tools that our IC Markets review shows they don’t have.
+Traders though with a lower risk appetite or those new to trading may require risk management tools that are limited with the CFD broker.

 1) Guaranteed Stops